Shared base fixture

 - We exercise the system under test in the same way.

 Because the only difference in set up between

 test_invalid_page_size was in the differing page size, we can easily

 reason that the different response status is resulting from just that.

 This works well together with these techniques:

 - Structure your test methods with separate set up, exercise and verify phases.1

-- Use explicit helper functions for set up and possibly name them according to expected behaviour such as “working” in the example above.
+- Use explicit helper functions for set up and possibly name them according to expected behavior such as “working” in the example above.

 - Keep the shared set up code in test methods as short as possible, so that it’s easy to spot the equal parts.

 - 1:N: Use one base scenario (e.g. “working”) and use its set up as a base for multiple derived scenarios.